mikediessner/nubo/docs/_build/html/_sources/practical_considerations.rst.txt

 -------
 **How many initial data points do I need?**
     A rule of thumb for Gaussian process models is to have at least 10 points per input dimension [#Baker2021]_ [#Domingo2019]_ [#Owen2017]_.
 However, empirical evidence shows that reducing this to 5 or even 1 point(s) per input dimensions does not result in worse solutions for Bayesian optimisation [#Diessner2022]_.

 **How does NUBO optimise a mixed parameter space with continuous and discrete variables?**
     NUBO supports the optimisation over a mixed parameter space by fixing a combination of the discrete inputs and optimising over the remaining continuous inputs.
 The best point found over all possible discrete combinations is used.
-While this avoids issues due to rounding, it can be time-consuming for many discrete dimensions and possible values.
+While this avoids issues due to rounding, it can be time-consuming for many discrete dimension and possible values.

 Gaussian process
 ----------------